GauthamSks/Handwritten-Digit-Clasiffication/README.md

 # Machine Learning
 # Prerequisites:
-1)It is necessary to install the following package
+           It is necessary to install the following package:
-            -Numpy
+            - Nump
             - Matplotlib
             - scipy
             - Random
             - Imageico
-        2)Must be familiar Python3 and Jupyter Notebooks
+           Must be familiar Python3 and Jupyter Notebooks

 This code is based on the book "Make Your Own Neural Network" by Tariq Rashid For the training and test data download from the link: